nikosdion/fediverse/docs/index.md

 WebFinger is an Internet protocol ([RFC 7033](https://www.rfc-editor.org/rfc/rfc7033)) which allows remote servers to query information about users on your site.
 You can use it to either publish information about your Mastodon presence (so you can be followed as `user@example.com` where example.com is _your Joomla site's domain name_, regardless of what your Mastodon handle is), or to let other ActivityPub / Mastodon users “follow” your site's content when used together with the ActivityPub component described in the next section.

 * [**System - WebFinger** (Plugin)](plg_system_webfinger.md).
 Implements the WebFinger protocol (RFC 7033) in Joomla.
-* [**WebFinger - Link to Mastodon** (Plugin)](plg_webfinger_mastodon.md).
+* [🚧 **WebFinger - Link to Mastodon** (Plugin) 🚧](plg_webfinger_mastodon.md).
 Add a link to your Mastodon identity in the WebFinger profile.

 ### Federating your content

 Using the component and plugins in this section you can allow ActivityPub / Mastodon users to “follow” your site's content — either the content published by a specific user, or aggregated content across categories and users which you choose.

-* [**ActivityPub** (Component)](com_activitypub.md).
+* [🚧 **ActivityPub** (Component) 🚧](com_activitypub.md).
 The component which allows you to define ActivityPub Actors (users) and which handles the ActivityPub API — this enables federation of your site's content with third party ActivityPub servers such as Mastodon instances.
 Requires all other plugins in this section, as well as “System - WebFinger” to be published with their Access set to Public for content federation to work.
 Moreover, you will need a scheduled task of the “ActivityPub - Notify” type running every minute through Joomla's Scheduled Tasks.
-* [**WebFinger - ActivityPub** (Plugin)](plg_webfinger_activitypub.md).
+* [🚧 **WebFinger - ActivityPub** (Plugin) 🚧](plg_webfinger_activitypub.md).
 Adds ActivityPub information in the WebFinger protocol (RFC 7033) responses.
 This lets other ActivityPub users (such as Mastodon users) to “follow” your content.
 Requires the System - WebFinger plugin to be enabled.
-* [**Content - ActivityPub integration for Joomla articles** (Plugin)](plg_content_contentactivitypub.md).
+* [🚧 **Content - ActivityPub integration for Joomla articles** (Plugin) 🚧](plg_content_contentactivitypub.md).
 Provides the link between Joomla's Articles (`com_content`) and the ActivityPub component.
 This is what allows your _articles_ to be federated with other ActivityPub instances.
-* [**Task - ActivityPub** (Plugin)](plg_task_activitypub.md).
+* [🚧 **Task - ActivityPub** (Plugin) 🚧](plg_task_activitypub.md).
 Provides the “ActivityPub - Notify” task type.
 You need a task of that type running every minute; it ‘pushes’ the content you publish into other federated ActivityPub (e.g. Mastodon) instances.
-* [**Web Services - ActivityPub** (Plugin)](plg_webservices_activitypub.md).
+* [🚧 **Web Services - ActivityPub** (Plugin) 🚧](plg_webservices_activitypub.md).
 Enables the ActivityPub component's Joomla API part.
 Having this plugin published is **mandatory** for the ActivityPub component to work.

 ## Further information